Skip to main content

 9. Higher risk of death in older adults with dementia

-Studies show a lower risk of death overall for people with severe schizophrenia who are treated with clozapine.
-But for one particular group — older adults with dementia — a higher risk of dying is possible.
-The FDA issued a boxed warning for this risk with all antipsychotic medications.
-Clozapine shouldn’t be used to treat dementia symptoms.
+Some studies show a lower risk of death overall for people with severe schizophrenia who are treated with clozapine.
+But for one particular group — older adults with dementia — a higher risk of dying might be possible.

 Is there a safer alternative to clozapine?

-Although other antipsychotic medications may have a lower risk of certain serious side effects than clozapine, they may be less effective for TRS.
-Currently, clozapine is the only medication that’s FDA-approved for TRS.
-The American Psychiatric Association recommends clozapine for TRS because, for many people, the treatment benefits outweigh the risk of side effects.
+Although other antipsychotic medications may have a lower risk of certain serious side effects than clozapine, they may be less effective for these uses.
+Currently, clozapine is the only medication that’s FDA approved for TRS.
+What’s more, the American Psychiatric Association recommends clozapine as the first‑choice treatment for TRS.
+For many people, its benefits outweigh the risks of side effects.

 The bottom line